exercism/bash/docs/INSTALLATION.md

+## Linux

-Bash is usually found on any Linux, BSD, or Unix based systems.
+Bash, as the GNU shell, will be found on any GNU/Linux system.
+It is usually found on any BSD or Unix based system.

 In the graphical interface of your choice, look for an application named "Terminal".
-Alternatively, Ctrl+Alt+F2 should take you to a shell login (Ctrl+Alt+F1 or F7 to return to Graphical mode).
+Alternatively, Ctrl+Alt+F2 should take you to a system console (Ctrl+Alt+F1 or F7 to return to your Graphical desktop).

 To verify the version of Bash available, from the command line or terminal, run: